Reviews You Can Rely On

 Should You Buy the 3F UL Gear Lanshan 2 Pro?

 The Lanshan 2 Pro makes a great two-person tent for those who want to dip into ultralight gear but don't want to blow their budget before they even set foot on the trail.
-It can also be attractive for those who need a second tent or with more space.
+It can also be attractive for those who need a second tent or who need more space.
 So long as you remember to get your tent seam sealed or do the job yourself, the Lanshan Pro is a durable and reliable tent at a really hard-to-beat price.
 The extra ounces it comes with are really its only big downside.

 What Other Ultralight Tents Should You Consider?